YazeedAlKhalaf/Flutter_Examples/README.md

 Make a new pull request!

 ## License
-This is licensed under MIT License
+This project is licensed under MIT License